VR Leveraged in Digital Customer Communities Enhance Customer Engagement

-Building your digital hotel is the best way to deliver an outstanding customer experience during COVID-19 and beyond.
-Digital hotels can deepen customer engagement and inject the voice of the customer into every customer decision you make.
+Building your digital customer community is the best way to deliver an outstanding customer experience during COVID-19 and beyond.
+Digital customer communities can deepen customer engagement and inject the voice of the customer into every customer decision you make.
 They can also achieve the following:

 - Increase customer satisfaction and loyalty—Net Promoter Scores (NPS) of 75 are achievable.